 Our conferences and events help connect young workers and build their collective power.

-For workers "They who have already walked the path, I will follow their footsteps and I'll move forward with them."
+"They who have already walked the path, I will follow their footsteps and I'll move forward with them."

 Demba is a Legal Assistant working in the Ministry of Justice in Chad.
 Through her work, she assists victims of abuse, rape and mistreatment win Justice.
 She is also one of the leaders of the youth movement and a union delegate.